andreasmhallberg/readingnotes/Ryding, 2005. A Reference Grammar of Modern Standard Arabic.md

 - None use of case markers in reading aloud described as "pause form".
 167n51

-- Reading aloud with case endings is a specialist skill.
-The degree to which learners need to learn it depends on goal.
-167
+- Case inflection in language learning 167

+  > The degree to which they [learners] need knowledge of explicit case marking rules depend on the structure  and goals of particular academic programs, and on the goals of individual learners.

+- Often not used in reading aloud: 167n51

+  > In reading written Arabic aloud, some narrators read most of the words in pause form, omitting desinential infelctions.

 - Eight nominal declensions.
 184-